 Delivery of Applications and Receipts

-You must deliver completed registration applications in person to the voter registrar no later than 5 p.m. on the 5th day after the date you receive them.
+You must deliver completed registration applications and receipts in person to the voter registrar no later than 5:00 p.m. of the 5th day after the date you receive them.
 FAILURE TO DELIVER AN APPLICATION IN A TIMELY MANNER IS A CRIMINAL OFFENSE.

-• Tell the applicant that he/she can vote as soon as the 30th day after submitting the application.
-This 30-day waiting period starts when the volunteer deputy registrar receives the application form.
+•Tell the applicant that he/she can vote as soon as the 30th day after submitting the application.
+This 30-day period starts when the volunteer deputy registrar receives the application form.

-• If the applicant is under the age of 18, the registration will become effective on the 30th day after the voter registrar gets the application or on the applicant’s 18th birthday, whichever comes later.
+•If the applicant is under the age of 18, the registration will become effective on the 30th day after the voter registrar receives the application or on the applicant’s 18th birthday, whichever comes later.

 Tell the applicant that the registration will be automatically renewed every even-numbered year unless: